How should you protect your heart? When it comes to diet vs drugs, which do you choose?

 On the surface, this seemed fabulous.
-Reducing the risk of a heart attack by a third is something a lot of people would like to do.
+A lot of people would love to reduce their risk of a heart attack by a third.
 They might interpret this to mean that out of 100 people, Lipitor would protect 36 from having a heart attack.
 Those would indeed be impressive odds.

 But the asterisk told a different story.
 In fine print the ad went on to explain:

 “That means in a large clinical study, 3 percent of patients taking a sugar pill or placebo had a heart attack compared to 2 percent of patients taking Lipitor.”

 What this means is that if 100 people took the drug and 100 people took the placebo, there would be 2 heart attacks among Lipitor users and 3 among placebo takers-just 1 fewer heart attack over the course of the study (which actually had many more people and ran longer than a single year).
 In other words, 99 people out of 100 who took the drug did not get any obvious heart attack protection.
 All of a sudden, the odds don’t seem as appealing as a 36 percent relative reduction in risk.

 Around the same time there was a book review published in the New England Journal of Medicine (“Nutrition in the Prevention and Treatment of Disease,” May 30, 2002) that noted: